Xiang-Kai/Xiang-Kai.github.io/_pages/about.md

 - *Unifying visual perception and action control through an implicit visual chain-of-thought, as **VITA** [2025].*

 # 🔥 News
-- *2025.11*: &nbsp;🎉🎉 Our paper receives Minor Revision from ACM Transactions on Knowledge Discovery from Data.
+- *2025.11*: &nbsp;🎉🎉 Our paper receives Minor Revision from ACM Transactions on Knowledge Discovery from Data (CCF-A).
-- *2025.10*: &nbsp;🎉🎉 Our paper receives Minor Revision from IEEE Transactions on Knowledge and Data Engineering.
+- *2025.10*: &nbsp;🎉🎉 Our paper receives Minor Revision from IEEE Transactions on Knowledge and Data Engineering (CCF-B).
-- *2024.08*: &nbsp;🎉🎉 Our paper has been accepted by ACM Transactions on Knowledge Discovery from Data, congratulations to Xiaobin Hong!
+- *2024.08*: &nbsp;🎉🎉 Our paper has been accepted by ACM Transactions on Knowledge Discovery from Data (CCF-B), congratulations to Xiaobin Hong!
-- *2024.02*: &nbsp;🎉🎉 Our paper has been accepted by 40st IEEE International Conference on Data Engineering.
+- *2024.02*: &nbsp;🎉🎉 Our paper has been accepted by 40st IEEE International Conference on Data Engineering (CCF-A).

 # 📝 Publications